trevorwitter/nyt-section-classification/README.md

-# nyt-section-classification
+# New York Times Section Classification

 - Collects headline, lead paragraph, section name, and publication date for all articles published by New York Times in 2019
-- Classifies article Headlines + lead paragraph text by section
+- Classifies article section from headline + lead paragraph text